Home Candlestick patterns 3 Bullish Candlestick Patterns That Work (Backtest and Historical Performance)

 We test our candlestick patterns on the S&P 500.
 We use the ETF with the ticker code SPY as a proxy and the testing period is from its inception in 1993 until October 2021.

-Our tests are done by investing 100% of your equity into each trade.
-This means our results are compounded (CAGR).
+Our tests involve investing 100% of your equity in each trade, which means our results are compounded (CAGR).

 Bullish candlestick pattern no. 1: Bearish engulfing Pattern (Backtest)